gaman5575/git--project/README.md

 ## Step 4: Execute the Script

 1. Open a terminal.
-2. Navigate to the directory containing `script.sh`.
+2. Navigate to the directory containing `git-push.sh`.
 3. Run the script with the following command:
    ```bash
    ./script.sh